EPFL-LCN/pub-illing2021-neurips/README.md

 # Structure of the code

-The code is divided into three independent sections, corresponding to the three applications we apply CLAPP to:
+The code is divided into three independent sections, corresponding to the three domains we apply CLAPP to:

 * vision
 * video